ansforge/IG-fhir-medicosocial-transfert-donnees-dui/362-rc---maj-des-capability-statements--lot-1b/ig/StructureDefinition-tddui-task-transport.md

 * Derived from this Profile: [TDDUI Task Transport Professionnel](StructureDefinition-tddui-task-transport-professionnel.md) and [TDDUI Task Transport Usager](StructureDefinition-tddui-task-transport-usager.md)
 * Examples for this Profile: [Task/tddui-task-transport-example](Task-tddui-task-transport-example.md)
-* CapabilityStatements using this Profile: [TDDUI-Consommateur](CapabilityStatement-TDDUIConsommateur.md) and [TDDUI-Producteur](CapabilityStatement-TDDUIProducteur.md)

 You can also check for [usages in the FHIR IG Statistics](https://packages2.fhir.org/xig/ans.fhir.fr.tddui|current/StructureDefinition/tddui-task-transport)